Itsdenty/android-journal-app/README.md

 ```

 ## Tests
-Unit test for testing the presenter are written with mockito junit framework and
+Unit Tests for testing the presenter are written with mockito junit framework and
 are located in the test/java/com/journalapp/tjohnn/journalapp/presenter package, select and run any
-of the class to test the logic written in a particular presenter class
+of the classes to test the logic written in a particular presenter class

 ## Built With
 - Java